apollographql/apollo-client/ROADMAP.md

 ## 3.7

-- Release 3.7: will focus on cache & performance improvements as well as adding new hooks: `useBackgroundQuery`, `useFragment` See Github [3.7 Milestone](https://github.com/apollographql/apollo-client/milestone/28) for more details.
+- Release 3.7 will focus on adding support for the `@defer` directive.
+See Github [3.7 Milestone](https://github.com/apollographql/apollo-client/milestone/28) for more details.

 ## 3.8

-- Release 3.8 will focus on adding support for `Suspense` & `RefetchQuery` improvements.
-See Github [3.8 Milestone](https://github.com/apollographql/apollo-client/milestone/30) for more details.
+- Release 3.8: will focus on cache & performance improvements as well as adding new hooks: `useBackgroundQuery`, `useFragment` See Github [3.8 Milestone](https://github.com/apollographql/apollo-client/milestone/30) for more details.

 ## 3.9

-- *TBD*
+- Release 3.9 will focus on adding support for React 18 `Suspense`.
+See Github [3.9 Milestone](https://github.com/apollographql/apollo-client/milestone/32) for more details.

+## 3.10

+- Release 3.10 will focus on adding better support for React 18 `SSR` architecture.
+See Github [3.10 Milestone](https://github.com/apollographql/apollo-client/milestone/33) for more details.

 ## 4.0